mantczakaus/ont_amplicon/README.md

   ```
   porechop_options: '-abi '
   ```
-  To limit the search to custom adapters, specify:
+  If you want instead to limit the search to custom adapters, specify:
   ```
   porechop_custom_primers: true
   porechop_options '-ddb '